Carlo13gen/ToolBox/CRTP-CheatSheet/CheatSheet.md

 ```

 ### Privilege Escalation Using Targeted Kerberoasting ASREPs
-If a user's UAC settings have "Do not require Kerberos Preauthentication" enabled, it is possible to grab user's crackable AS-REP and bruteforce it offline.
-With sufficient rights (GenericWrite or GenericAll) Kerberos preauth can be forced disabled as well.
+If a user's UAC settings have "Do not require  Preauthentication" enabled, it is possible to grab user's crackable AS-REP and bruteforce it offline.
+With sufficient rights (GenericWrite or GenericAll)  preauth can be forced disabled as well.

-With the following PowerView command it is possible to enumerate all the accounts having Kerberos Preauth disabled
+With the following PowerView command it is possible to enumerate all the accounts having  Preauth disabled
 ```
 Get-DomainUser -PreauthNotRequired -Verbose
 ```

-To force disable Kerberos preauth run the following commands using PowerView
+To force disable  preauth run the following commands using PowerView

 Enumerate the permissions for RDPusers on ACLs
 ```